GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 - C-STORE to STOW-RS
 - C-FIND to QIDO-RS
 - C-MOVE uses QIDO-RS to determine which instances to transfer, then for each instance executes a WADO-RS request to fetch the instance and a C-STORE request to transfer it to the C-MOVE destination
+- Storage commitment service to QIDO-RS

-Available AET destinations for C-MOVE are configured via an AET dictionary json file, which can be specified either by using the "--aet_dictionary" command line parameter or specifying the "ENV_AETS_JSON" environment variable.
+Available AET destinations for C-MOVE and storage commitment service are configured via an AET dictionary json file, which can be specified either by using the "--aet_dictionary" command line parameter or specifying the "ENV_AETS_JSON" environment variable.